 Rooms at Sea Breeze are set on three floors and include Sea Breeze Chalet.

 Guest Rooms in Hotel Sea Breeze are set on three floors.
-The Ground Floor also accommodates an Ayurveda Centre with treatments overseen by Dr. Sajikumar.
+Each en-suite room is fitted with a ceiling fan.

 The calendar here records vacancies for only ROOM 201.
 Some other rooms are also listed on this website.

-All rooms are similar to this listing except Room 101 which is slightly separate to the rest of the hotel.
-Room 101 is known as The Chalet.
+All rooms are similar to this listing except Room 101 (The Chalet) which is slightly separate to the rest of the hotel and has its own private sit-out and entrance.

 Kovalam is located in the district of Thiruvananthapuram – yes quite a mouthful!
 Even the locals generally call it Trivandrum.
-The Airport is here and so is the main Railway Station.
+The Airport is in Trivandrum and so is the main Railway Station.

 Kovalam was initially a fishing village with beautiful beaches lined with coconut trees.
 Now, you could be forgiven for thinking you had landed in Benidorm.
 High rise accommodation has sprouted up everywhere as landowners try to attract the tourists.
 Some of these structures are illegal construction so the powers that be could, in theory, have them removed.
-However, India thrives on bribery from a few rupees to crores of rupees and Kovalam is no exception.
+However, India thrives on bribery and Kovalam is no exception.
 While bribes are paid, illegal buildings will stand.